 Once you’ve mapped out all your tasks, you need to set boundaries around them.
 Estimate the amount of time you’ll need to complete each bit of work and then give it a deadline—factoring in time for associated communication and admin.
 This ultimately allows you to define how much effort each task involves.
 Time blocking your work this way helps you be intentional with your available resource, and protects Parkinson’s Law from setting in.

 There are lots of methods to help you structure your task to-do list.
-Deadline is a common one, but it may not always be effective—since, what’s most urgent may often not be what’s most important (read this 👉 time management matrix).
+Deadline is a common one, but it may not always be effective—since, what’s most urgent may often not be what’s most important.
 Without turning it into a massive task and creating more work for yourself, try to sketch dependencies between tasks and work out what must be completed first.

 Finally, you need to work all your time-boxed tasks into your schedule and fit them around any existing commitments.
 Keep an eye on your daily capacity and be realistic about what you can achieve in a day.
 Don’t overload yourself (burnout is real) and remember to factor in productive breaks.

 Task planning shouldn’t become a task in itself.
 A ton of smart, simple tools can help you reap the benefits of task planning without sinking too much.
 Here are a few best-in-class examples worth checking out.

 Timely’s Tasks feature pulls all of the steps detailed above into one painless experience.
 You can tasks to create a prioritized to-do list, and then drag and drop them onto your schedule.
 Timely’s intuitive timeline feature also lets you fluidly map out whole project deliverables for multiple people.